Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: rescuedogkitchen.com

-It’s flaky on the outside and “eggy” on the inside.
-And it tastes delicious.
+This quiche is flaky on the outside and “eggy” on the inside.

-So what is the secret to this Quiche?
+So what is the secret to this delicious Quiche?
 Well, you’re using Just Egg.

 Just Egg is a vegan egg substitute made from mung beans.
-Mung beans are rich in bone-building minerals like manganese, magnesium, and phosphorus.
+Mung beans are rich in protein and bone-building minerals like manganese, magnesium, and phosphorus.

 Per Serving: